 This 1 day practical online workshop provides participants with training to produce clear and effective writing for a range of purposes within Government.
-With a focus on function and form and how quality documents can enhance the image and reputation of all agencies and departments.
+There is a focus on function and form and how quality documents can enhance the image and reputation of all agencies and departments.
 You will cover a range of document types, including emails and letters, ministerials, briefing notes and parliamentary questions.

 Course price includes: